 Raising $32m at a 4-year fixed rate of 7.40%, this bond looked attractive with an initial credit margin of approximately 5.10% over a 4-year base swap rate of 2.30%.

-This attractive margin proved enticing in the secondary market post issuance and allied to a scarcity of bonds with the credit strength of OMNI, the price rallied after issue as has often been seen with FIIG-arranged issuance.
+This attractive margin proved enticing in the secondary market post-issuance and allied to a scarcity of bonds with the credit strength of OMNI, the price rallied after the issue as has often been seen with FIIG-arranged issuance.